-19 Further, depending on the nature of misuse, GDPR penalties may apply.
+25 Further, depending on the nature of the misuse, GDPR penalties may apply.

-20 Id. at 62
+26 Id. at 62.

-ANNEX A BACKGROUND

-During the ICANN 61 meeting in San Juan, Puerto Rico, the community discussed an accreditation and access model to ensure continued Whois availability for eligible entities seeking data access.
-Based on feedback from many, including members of the contracted party house (registrars and registries) and security interests (e.g., some SSAC members), this model has been further refined.
-Several community-wide discussions of the model have since been held for additional input from the community.
-All members of the community were invited to these discussions and encouraged to submit additional written comments and input on the publicly archived and ICANN supported The Accred-Model Archives website.
-Comments received to-date are incorporated into this version (numbered 1.5) -- a descriptive document intended as the basis for creation of a functional specification for implementation.
-(For a similar approach, see the TMCH Functional Spec Example)

-Significant amounts of resources continue to be devoted to this proposed accreditation and access model through a broadbased effort to avoid the possibility that Whois effectively will "go dark" on May 25.
-(See Annex A for additional background on why this is critical to the safety and security of the Internet and its users).

-We now seek further community input and formal ICANN Org support to execute upon this model, including resources for design and implementation on an accelerated timeline.
+Annex A: Rationale

+Domain name registration data is a vital tool for the safe and stable operation of the domain name system, the prevention of crime, the protection of consumers, and many other critical tasks.27 This formerly open and available database, however, has been effectively shuttered since May 25, 2018, when GDPR came into effect.

-On May 25, 2018, the General Data Protection Regulation (GDPR) will come into effect.
-In advance of that date, the domain name community has been working together to stay as close as possible to the current WHOIS system and the current thick WHOIS policy -- while finding a solution that complies with GDPR.
+In advance of and since that date, the domain name community has worked together to establish a model that will accredit various eligible entities for access to non-public WHOIS data in a manner that complies with the GDPR law.
+Much of that work is represented in this document.

-As part of that compliance effort, ICANN Org has proposed a model for the WHOIS system that limits public access to WHOIS data and has made subsequent references to Board action on a temporary policy (or specification) to implement it before May 25, 2018.
-This model, without a mechanism for access to non-public WHOIS data for legal and legitimate purposes, would effectively disable a critical tool employed for the safe and stable operation of the DNS, the prevention of crime, conducting vital cybersecurity operations, the protection of consumers, the enforcement of intellectual property rights and other critical functions21.
-By ICANN's own proposed timeline, access to WHOIS would not be implemented until December 2018 or later -- causing a prolonged WHOIS access outage.
+Concurrent with the effective date of GDPR provisions, the ICANN Board imposed a temporary contractual specification that operationally limits public access to WHOIS data.
+This specification imposes upon registries and registrars a temporary GDPR compliance model, but without a mechanism for access to non-public WHOIS data for legal and legitimate purposes.

-This is a significant problem, considering:
+This has effectively disabled the important functions that WHOIS previously supported.
+The outage is a significant problem for many reasons, including:

-- Bad actors operate at a global scale, across multiple registrars and top-level domains, sometimes using thousands of names in coordinated and automated attacks. - Harms range from consumer fraud, disinformation, spam, phishing, botnet attacks, and distributed denial of service (DDOS) attacks to the grimmer, including human trafficking and child abuse. - The harm inflicted is dangerous, disruptive and expensive, and prevention or remediation windows are often measured in seconds or minutes, not days or weeks.
-The consequences of inaction or impaired action can be disproportionate, dire and irreversible for Internet users worldwide.

-WHOIS data elements, which are collected in conjunction with a domain registration contract, are extraordinarily useful in preventing or in investigating and prosecuting against these harms.
-For example:

-- Within WHOIS, a point-of-contact data element, or elements in combination, are often used to expand an investigation beyond a single abused domain to a larger set of jointly controlled and/or connected domains that are used to scale harms exponentially. - Attribution is critical to minimizing false positives when attempting to discriminate between maliciously and legitimately registered domain names and host names. - Automated access for a specific legitimate purpose enables surgical, proactive security blocking to prevent spam, phishing attacks, and other abuse from reaching consumers in the first instance.

-Moreover, ICANN org's proposed model will severely impair or prevent crucial legal verification, investigation, compliance, and rights enforcement obligations, which are critical to the protection of the public.
-For example:

-- Companies, and their agents who perform due diligence, compliance, and verification in connection with the acquisition or disposition of assets, bankruptcies and receiverships, and related professional services, will have their ability to comply with obligations impaired or prevented. - Consumers will face fraud and domain name theft as a result of the inability of secondary domain name marketplaces and escrow services to verify and investigate domain name transfers and transactions, thereby resulting in greater instances of fraud, theft and identity theft.
+- Bad actors operate at a global scale, across multiple registrars and top-level domains, sometimes using thousands of names in coordinated and automated attacks. - Harms range from consumer fraud, disinformation, spam, and phishing, to the more grim, including human trafficking and child abuse. - The harm inflicted is dangerous, disruptive and expensive, and prevention or remediation windows are often measured in seconds or minutes, not days or weeks.
+The consequences of inaction or impaired action can be disproportionate, dire and irreversible for Internet users worldwide. - WHOIS data elements, which are collected in conjunction with a domain registration contract, are extraordinarily useful in preventing or in investigating and prosecuting against these harms.
+For example: - Within WHOIS, a point-of-contact data element, or elements in combination, are often used to expand an investigation beyond a single abused domain to a larger set of jointly controlled and/or connected domains that are used to scale harms exponentially. - Attribution is critical to minimizing false positives when attempting to discriminate between maliciously and legitimately registered domain names and host names. - Automated access for a specific legitimate purpose enables surgical, proactive security blocking to prevent spam, phishing attacks, and other abuse from reaching consumers in the first instance. - Moreover, ICANN org's model has impaired or prevented crucial legal verification, investigation, compliance, and rights enforcement obligations, which are critical to the protection of the public.
+For example: - Companies, and their agents who perform due diligence, compliance, and verification in connection with the acquisition or disposition of assets, bankruptcies and receiverships, and related professional services, have had their ability to comply with obligations impaired or prevented. - Consumers face fraud and domain name theft as a result of the inability of secondary domain name marketplaces and escrow services to verify and investigate domain name transfers and transactions, thereby increasing risk of greater instances of fraud, theft and identity theft.

-21 Historical information (see http://forum.icann.org/lists/gnso-dow123/docfMF1nFg7Zy.doc) affirms that WHOIS data is not meant to be constrained to use only in resolving technical issues, but "rather to allow any person to contact any other person who had obtained an online address, regardless of purpose."
+27 Historical information (see http://forum.icann.org/lists/gnso-dow123/docfMF1nFg7Zy.doc) affirms that WHOIS data is not meant to be constrained to use only in resolving technical issues, but "rather to allow any person to contact any other person who had obtained an online address, regardless of purpose."